harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 }
 ```

-On error from `printf()`, signalled by a negative number:
+On line 6 we check for an error from `printf()`, signalled by a negative number, and if one occurs we handle it as follows:

-* We inform the user that a problem occured.
+* On line 8 we inform the user that a problem occured.
   * Interestingly we explicitly ignore the error from fprintf(); if we
     can't write the error text to stderr then things must be really
     hosed (perhaps they redirected stderr to the same full disk).